bazlo/Burst-Sms/README.md

     @burstsms = BurstSms::API.new('api_key', 'secret')

-## Responses
+**Responses**
 Responses from the API are converted into a ruby objects with attributes you can access.

-Every method will return a `error` attribute if something goes wrong:

-__example__:

-    response = @burstsms.get_messages()

-    response.messages.each { |msg| puts msg.id }

 Available attributes for each method are listed in their description below.

+Every method will return a `error` attribute if something goes wrong

 **Send a SMS** - [messages.multiple](http://burstsms.com/api-documentation/messages.multiple)